Compassionate care helps mother through breast cancer

 But Ketzel-Kerber is tough.
 As a a wife, mother of three middle-schoolers and business owner, she was determined not to let anyone down.
 Instead, she set her mind on getting the best treatment possible to survive her diagnosis.

-The University of Arizona Cancer Center at St. Joseph’s offers a full range of care for the diagnosis and treatment of malignant and high-risk breast diseases.
+The Cancer Center at St. Joseph’s offers a full range of care for the diagnosis and treatment of malignant and high-risk breast diseases.
 Wendt and his team are working hard to outsmart the disease—through research, clinical trials, cutting-edge technology and personalized treatments for every patient who walks through the door.

 “I was treated with the most genuine compassionate care,” said Ketzel-Kerber, who is currently cancer-free after chemotherapy and surgery.
 “Every member of Dr. Wendt’s team cared for me like I was the single most important person they were treating.
 I will be forever grateful.”